-Many of you know that I am a long-time fan and practitioner of EOS® – The Entrepreneurial Operating System – and in fact, have built Authentic Brand as a marketing consultancy that is uniquely equipped to support businesses who are powered by this system.
-But last week, I had first-time encounter with the broader EOS community at #EOSCONF18, and it was fantastic!
+Many of you know that I am a long-time fan and user of EOS® – The Entrepreneurial Operating System.
+Last week, I had first-time encounter with the broader EOS community at #EOSCONF18, and it was fantastic!

 #EOSCONF18: A Growth-Focused Conference on the Rise

 On April 26 and 27, I had the opportunity to attend A Conference For Companies Running on EOS.
 How fortunate for our team that this year’s event was in Minneapolis, just down the road from Authentic Brand headquarters!
 2018 marks the second year of the conference, run by ProfitWorks (an EOS Implementer team), which has quickly become THE can’t-miss learning and networking event for business leaders across the country whose organizations are powered by EOS.

 In its first year, the fledgling event drew more than 300 attendees to Atlanta.
 This year, A Conference For Companies Running on EOS (#EOSCONF18) more than doubled with over 600 attendees from all across the country.
 Next year, the conference moves back to Atlanta (May 2-3, 2019), where ProfitWorks is planning to host 900 or more Visionaries, Integrators, leadership team members, and EOS Implementers for two days packed with engaging and inspiring content, all focused on helping businesses grow with Vision, Traction, and a Healthy culture.